zmcddn/coding-interview-guide/README.md

 > Hope this repo is helpful and best of luck to you!

-# A bit more about myself
+## A bit more about myself and this repo

 I was graduated from a traditional Electrical Engineering program (Yes I don't have a CS/CE degree) and after that I finished a graduate degree in nano-photonics.

-The only programming courses I took in school was a C++ introductory course in my first year of undergrad, and an assembly language course on my third year (EE mandatory).
+The only programming courses I took in school was a C++ introductory course in my first year undergrad, and an assembly language course in my third year (EE mandatory).
 I learnt all the other programming languages and more all by myself and I understand how painful or missing direction this could be.